This Accessibility Statement applies to: audioeye.com

 We Value Digital Inclusion

-This website has been tested using a variety of assistive technologies.
+This website is regularly tested using a variety of assistive technologies.

 We recommend using the following web browser / screen reader combinations for an optimized experience:

 - For Windows users: JAWS and Chrome or NVDA and Firefox

 - For Mac users: VoiceOver and Chrome or VoiceOver and Safari

 - For mobile users: VoiceOver for the iPhone and TalkBack for Android devices

 The AudioEye Toolbar provides Tools Tailored to Needs

 Learn more about the ways in which the AudioEye Toolbar allows site visitors with diverse abilities to customize their user experience:

 The following tools may be available in the AudioEye Toolbar:

 Listen to the content of a web page read aloud